microcks/microcks-spectral-ruleset/README.md

 To illustrate the results of applying the ruleset, let's have a look at the [Weather Forecast API](./resources/weather-forecast-openapi-bad.yaml) OpenAPI specification.
 Eventhough everything looks nice at a first look, some issues will prevent Microcks to collect and build comprhensive mocks from the spec elements:

-1. [L30](./resources/weather-forecast-openapi-bad.yamlL30): `unknown` is an expected response (see L96) but no value has been defined for this parameter.
+1. [L39](./resources/weather-forecast-openapi-bad.yamlL39): `unknown` is an expected response (see L96) but no value has been defined for this parameter.
 Microcks will not be able to associate response with parameter value,
-2. [L45](./resources/weather-forecast-openapi-bad.yamlL45): `apiKey` parameter is required but no examples are provided.
+2. [L54](./resources/weather-forecast-openapi-bad.yamlL54): `apiKey` parameter is required but no examples are provided.
 The mock will not be representative of expected API behavior,
-3. [L86](./resources/weather-forecast-openapi-bad.yamlL86): `temp` has been defined as a number in the schema but we provided a string.
+3. [L95](./resources/weather-forecast-openapi-bad.yamlL95): `temp` has been defined as a number in the schema but we provided a string.
 The mock will not be consistent with the API types definition,
-3. [L106](./resources/weather-forecast-openapi-bad.yamlL106): the `SetForecast` operation request define an example called `north` but no response has this name.
+3. [L115](./resources/weather-forecast-openapi-bad.yamlL115): the `SetForecast` operation request define an example called `north` but no response has this name.
 Microcks will not be able to associate response with body value,
-4. [L116](./resources/weather-forecast-openapi-bad.yamlL116): the `SetForecast` operation defines no examples for both the response.
+4. [L125](./resources/weather-forecast-openapi-bad.yamlL125): the `SetForecast` operation defines no examples for both the response.
 Microcks will not be able to guess mock values for these one,
-5. [L124](./resources/weather-forecast-openapi-bad.yamlL124): the `DeleteForecast` operation defines an example for a region `center` and there's no response for this region.
+5. [L140](./resources/weather-forecast-openapi-bad.yamlL140): the `DeleteForecast` operation defines an example for a region `center` and there's no response for this region.
 Microcks will not be able to find a suitable response,
-6. [L130](./resources/weather-forecast-openapi-bad.yamlL130): the `DeleteForecast` operation is a no-content response so it uses `x-microcks-ref` to tell to what response elements it should bind the response.
+6. [L146](./resources/weather-forecast-openapi-bad.yamlL146): the `DeleteForecast` operation is a no-content response so it uses `x-microcks-refs` to tell to what response elements it should bind the response.
 However, the `center-south` value has not be defined as a valid parameter value...
-Microcks will not be able to bind to a matching request.
+Microcks will not be able to bind to a matching request,
+7. [L18](./resources/weather-forecast-openapi-bad.yamlL18): `team` label used in `x-microcks` extension is not well-formed as it should just be a `string`,
+8. [L30](./resources/weather-forecast-openapi-bad.yamlL30): `delay` information used in `x-microcks-operation` extension is not well-formed as it must be an `integer`.

 Debugging evertyhing by hand can be tedious...
 So here's how to detect those issues and get some hints on what's going wrong.